 \glsreset{smo} \glsreset{wss}

-In this work, we gave sufficient and necessary condition for the \gls{svm} with \gls{rbf} kernel to have finite \gls{ru}.
+In this work, we presented sufficient and necessary conditions for the \gls{svm} with \gls{rbf} kernel to have a finite \gls{ru}.
 We then showed that by reformulating the \gls{rbf} \gls{svm} optimization policy to simultaneously optimize margin and ensure a negative bias term, the \gls{ru} is bounded and it provides a formal open-set recognition algorithm.

-Proposed \gls{ossvm} extends upon the traditional \gls{svm}'s optimization problem.
-Objective function is changed in the primal problem, but the Lagrangian for the dual problem remains the same.
+The proposed \gls{ossvm} method extends upon the traditional \gls{svm}'s optimization problem.
+The objective function is changed in the primal problem, but the Lagrangian for the dual problem remains the same.
 In the dual problem for the \gls{ossvm}, only a single constraint differs from the \gls{svm}'s dual problem.
-The same \gls{smo} algorithm \citep{Platt1998} can be used to ensure the new constraint is satisfied between iterations.
-Also, the same \gls{wss} algorithm \citep{Fan2005} can be applied.
-Consequently, it makes the method easy to extend from a \gls{svm} implementation.
+Therefore, the same \gls{smo} algorithm \cite{Platt1998} can be used to ensure the new constraint is satisfied between iterations.
+Also, the same \gls{wss} algorithm \cite{Fan2005} can be applied.

-A limitation of the proposed method is that it can be applied to specific kinds of kernel: only the ones that are monotonically decreasing when the samples get far apart from each other.
+A limitation of the proposed method is that it can only be applied to specific kinds of kernel: the ones that tends to zero as the two given instances get far apart from each other.
 Among the well-known kernels, only \gls{rbf} has this property, but others are available, e.g., \glsdesc{tst}, \glsdesc{rq}, and \glsdesc{imq} kernels \cite{Souza2010}.
-Another limitation of this work is the lack of a proof that ensures the parameters selected during grid search phase can always generate a model on the training phase which has a negative bias term for bounding \gls{klos}.
+Another limitation of this work is the lack of a proof that ensures the parameters selected during grid search phase can always generate a model, on the training phase, which has a negative bias term for bounding \gls{klos}.

 As future work, one can investigate alternative forms for ensuring a bounded \gls{plos} for specific implementations of \gls{svm}s that do not rely on the bias term---as the ones in \citet{Vogt2002} and \citet{Kecman2005}.
-As shown in Section \ref{sec:ssvm-bounding-open-space}, the \gls{svm} without the bias term cannot ensure a bounded \gls{plos}, as it depends on the shape of the training data.
+As discussed in Section \ref{sec:ssvm-bounding-open-space}, the \gls{svm} without the bias term cannot ensure a bounded \gls{plos}, as it depends on the shape of the training data.
 However, a simple solution can be obtained by training the \gls{svm} without bias term and establishing an artificial negative bias term in the decision function.
 In this case, research can be done on how to obtain this artificial bias term.
 Another alternative is to consider an optimization problem with a fixed negative bias term \cite{Platt1998}.